Regular Expressions

 // → 5

 If the match was successful, the call to exec automatically updates the lastIndex property to point after the match.
-If no match was found, lastIndex is set back to zero, which is also the value it has in a newly constructed regular expression object.
+If no match was found, lastIndex is set back to 0, which is also the value it has in a newly constructed regular expression object.

-The difference between the global and the sticky options is that, when sticky is enabled, the match will succeed only if it starts directly at lastIndex, whereas with global, it will search ahead for a position where a match can start.
+The difference between the global and the sticky options is that when sticky is enabled, the match will succeed only if it starts directly at lastIndex, whereas with global, it will search ahead for a position where a match can start.

 let global = /abc/g;